Europe by Rail is a book with a pedigree which extends back to the 19th century - a title inspired by one man.

 Cook led tours to the continent too, and from 1873 started to write travel guides which allowed independent travellers to explore the continent alone.
 From the outset, his guides were modelled around recommended rail routes.
 He briefed travellers on the best routes from London to the Channel Ports, advised on whether the Rhine Valley route to the Alps had the edge over options through Paris and Burgundy, and showed a benevolent concern for the well-being of his readers.

 The structure of Europe by Rail reflects Thomas Cook's enthusiasm for journeys as well as destinations.
-With the new 14th edition (published in June 2016), the emphasis on journeys is very evident throughout the text.
-Destinations of course get their due, but in the 2016 book we devote more space to explaining why a particular journey is well worth making.
+With the new 15th edition (published in November 2017), the emphasis on journeys is very evident throughout the text.
+Destinations of course get their due, but we also devote plenty of space to explaining why a particular journey is well worth making.

 In designing the wholly revamped book, we paid a little homage to Thomas Cook by reintroducing little elements that featured in his earliest guides.
 So there’s a whiff of travel nostalgia.

 The title of the book and its antecedents has changed over the years.
 Back in the 19th century, Thomas Cook divided Europe into several volumes, allowing him to pack more routes into each book.
 We have in our Berlin office a copy of an 1874 volume entitled Cook’s Tourist Handbook to Switzerland via Paris.

 The present sequence of edition numbers dates from the mid-1990s when the book was called On the Rails Around Europe.
 For a couple of editions the book reverted to multiple volumes covering different parts of Europe but by 1998 Europe was reunited into a single book.
 By 2003 the title had morphed into Europe by Rail.